-Directed Studies in French I 0.5 unit FRFN 4452
+Directed Studies in French I

 Directed Studies in French II

 Open courses permitting students with advanced standing to pursue study in a specific area of the French language not accommodated in the course program.
 The outline is worked out by the student(s) and professor involved.
 Students intending to take this course must obtain the approval of the Department of Modern Languages.